 Dialing internationally in Germany

 You can always use the international format for calling from Germany, even when you’re calling another German number.
-There is no additional cost or other disadvantage.
-In fact, if you make it a habit of storing the numbers for your contacts in international format, you can always call them, regardless of where you are at the moment.
+There is no additional cost or other disadvantages.
+In fact, if you make it a habit of storing the numbers for your contacts in the international format, you can always call them, regardless of where you are at the moment.

-To place a call in the international format, dial the country code, in this case +49, followed by the prefix or area code with no preceding zero and then the phone number you want to reach.
+To place a call in the international format, dial the country code, in this case, +49, followed by the prefix or area code with no preceding zero, and then the phone number you want to reach.
 If you cannot dial “+” on your phone, use a double zero “00” in Germany.